wlonk/arcadia/arcadia.md

 To cast this spell, do one or more of the following:

   * Cast the spell in a high place: atop a tower, hill, or similar.
-  * Eat berries from a yew tree (while the berries are the only part of the tree that is not poisonous, the seeds inside them _are_ poisonous.)
+  * Eat berries from a yew tree (While the berries are the only part of the tree that is not poisonous, the seeds inside them _are_ poisonous.)
   * Have a reflective surface.
 (Required.)
   * Have a token belonging to the object of the spell.